 Author: Sandra Taylor is an internationally recognized expert on environmental sustainability, and founder of Sustainable Business International .
 Her first book, World of Sustainable Wine, will be released in July 2017 by Board and Bench Publishing of San Francisco.

-Note from the Natural Merchants team: While drinking unfiltered, un-fined wine is a personal preference, our winery partners choose to filter and fine their wines using natural materials such as Bentonite clay and pea protein.
+Note from the Natural Merchants team: While drinking unfiltered, unfined wine is a personal preference, many of our winery partners choose to filter and fine their wines using natural materials such as Bentonite clay and pea protein.
 We believe in the “gold standard” of certification and knowing exactly what’s in your glass.
-Therefor all of our wines are made with 100% organically grown grapes and our wineries adhere to the standards set forth by the USDA’s National Organic Program.
+We’re redefining natural wine, with certification as our gold standard so you always know exactly what’s in your glass.
+All of our wines are made with 100% organically grown grapes and our wineries adhere to the standards set forth by the USDA’s National Organic Program.
 Some are Organic with no sulfites added and display the USDA organic seal; others are certified Biodynamic by Demeter and the majority are Non-GMO Project Verified.